AaravKhanduja/cse15l-lab-reports/lab3.md

 `
  <br>

-4. It could also be used to archive files matching the criteria you state<br>
+4. It could also be used to archive files matching the criteria you state<br><br>
 For example, with the same folder called test-folder which has a bunch of files. <br>
 `aaravkhanduja@Aaravs-MacBook-Pro-2 test-folder % ls
 file.java	run2.txt	tester.txt